russellmatt66/GPU-samples/BinarySearch/README.md

 - Python that wraps around `benchmarking-cpu.sh`
 - Creates the data folder for every possible problem size

-benchmarking-data/
-- Storage for GPU benchmarking data

-machine-learning/
-- Contains Python code to analyze the performance data and predict the performance as a function of execution configuration

 binarysearch-validate.cu
 - Code to validate binary search using linear search